-- Deferment options for borrowers with new loans disbursed on or after 07/01/93 include: - Attending school at least half-time - Unemployed (up to 3 yrs.) - Study in an approved graduate fellowship or rehabilitation program for the disabled. - Deferment options for borrowers with loans made before July 1, 1993 receive a twoyear deferment upon entering an accredited internship or residency program.
+Deferment options for borrowers with new loans disbursed on or after 07/01/93 include:

+- Attending school at least half-time - Unemployed (up to 3 yrs.) - Study in an approved graduate fellowship or rehabilitation program for the disabled. - Deferment options for borrowers with loans made before July 1, 1993 receive a two-year deferment upon entering an accredited internship or residency program.

-FEDERAL UNSUBSIDIZED STAFFORD LOAN
+FEDERAL UNSUBSIDIZED STAFFORD LOAN PROGRAM

-- Disbursed in two installments. - May borrow up to 32,000 annually, not to exceed \$224,000 (including Subsidized Stafford). - Principal and interest may be deferred until student enters repayment. - Interest is deferred and capitalized immediately before repayment. - Guarantee fee is up to 2%.
-(Subtracted from loan proceeds). - A 3% origination fee (proportionately), may also be deducted from each disbursement. - Borrowers have a maximum of 10 years to repay.
+- Disbursed in two installments. - May borrow up to cost of attendance, not to exceed \$224,000. - Principal and interest may be deferred until student enters repayment. - Interest is deferred and capitalized immediately before repayment. - An origination fee (proportionately), may also be deducted from each disbursement. - Borrowers have a maximum of 25 years to repay (maximum years vary depending on student's repayment option.)